-This article describes Spanning Tree Protocols and how to implement them on an Open Mesh Switch.
+This article describes Spanning Tree Protocol and how to implement it on an Open Mesh Switch.

 - Open Mesh Switches

-A Spanning Tree Protocol is a layer 2 protocol that prevents loops in a network that has redundant paths created by multiple switches.
-It is recommended to utilize this feature if your environment incorporates multiple switches.
-Open Mesh Switches supports three variations of this protocol.
+Spanning Tree Protocol is a Layer 2 protocol that prevents loops in networks with redundant paths created by multiple switches.
+Open Mesh Switches support three variations of this protocol, which are explained below.

 Figure 1: Switch Settings

-3. Expand the Spanning Tree Protocol card to reveal settings, and toggle the Enable slider to interact with them.
+3. Click the Spanning Tree Protocol drop-down to reveal settings, then click the Enable checkbox to interact with them.

-4. Click the dropdown next to Protocol and choose one of the following:
+4. Click the drop-down menu next to Protocol and choose one of the following:

 - Spanning Tree Protocol: This is the standard Spanning Tree Protocol.
 A root switch with the lowest bridge switch ID (the bridge priority + the switch's MAC address) is elected.
 Ports are then flagged in five different states: blocking, listening, learning, forwarding, and disabled.

-- Rapid Spanning Tree Protocol: A newer variation of STP that has three states instead of five: discarding, learning, and forwarding.
+- Rapid Spanning Tree Protocol: A newer variation of STP with three states instead of five: discarding, learning, and forwarding.

 - Multiple Spanning Tree: An expansion of RSTP that supports VLAN implementations.